-Market commentators have recognised that Balwin's returns can be erratic because of mismatching the pace of building with the time it takes to acquire approvals.
+Market commentators have recognised that Balwin's returns can be erratic because of mismatching the pace of building

 Balwin's share price was up less than 1% following the release of the results.
 It is down about 23% year-to-date.